 Casey gained national media attention for successfully litigating civil cases against Penn State University on behalf of seven sexual assault victims of former football coach Jerry Sandusky.
 Casey prominently represented Victim 2, the young boy molested in the university shower, as well as Victims 3, 7, and 10, Sandusky's adopted son, Matt Sandusky, and two others.

 Ross Feller Casey handled more victim claims than any other single law firm and was integral in finalizing a $60 million global settlement with Penn State (read about the cases).

 Casey won a $23.1 million verdict in a Lehigh County, Pa., case involving medical negligence by a home care nurse who failed to properly evaluate and timely report Sharlee Ann Smoyer's infected catheter.
 The delay led to a bloodstream infection that ultimately caused Smoyer, 55, to have both legs amputated below the knees.

 The 8-figure verdict in 2011 was among the highest ever for a medical malpractice case in Lehigh County and was among the highest verdicts of its kind in Pennsylvania over the past decade (read about the case).

 Just months earlier, Casey won a $10 million verdict for a 63-year-old man who was misdiagnosed with ALS, or Lou Gehrig’s disease.
 Casey successfully argued that his client, Eric Davenport, never suffered from the fatal neuromuscular disease and that the misdiagnosis delayed treatment for his actual condition, a spinal cord compression.
 Davenport, as a result, will spend the rest of his life in a wheelchair.
 The verdict against a noted ALS specialist was nearly twice the largest medical malpractice verdict in Philadelphia for all of 2010 (read about the case).

-In September of 2013, the Pennsylvania Supreme Court denied the final defense appeal and Davenport will now recover the full amount of the jury's verdict, plus interest, which totals in excess of $11.7 million.
+In September of 2013, the Pennsylvania Supreme Court denied the final defense appeal and Davenport recovered the full amount of the jury’s verdict, plus interest, which totaled in excess of $11.7 million.

 Casey won a $6.4 million verdict for the children of a Philadelphia man who died as a result of medical negligence.